Scobalula/HydraX/README.md

 * Harry Bo21 - Tons of testing and feedback (especially on the AI files)
 * raptroes - Testing and Feedback
-* DTZxPorter - Heuristic Scan Info and Tips from Wraith
 * RDV/Ardivee - Acoustix
 * [Hydra Logo](https://thenounproject.com/term/hydra/1389034/)